jovian-od/fulminant/README.md

 *Forecast and model the crucial immediate future security and financial threats.*

 Make way for the next new "iPhone Moment".
+Make way for the next new Dark Age - why did the first one happen?.
+Plan and prototype.

-**We have 90% of the tech available.**
+**We have 90% of the tech available today.**

 **We need the visionaries.**
-Seven visionary minds, under a highly horizontal Foundation director.
+Seven visionary minds, in a highly horizontal team, with a Foundation director.

 **First Needs**:

-Discretionary funds for spending on essential hardware and software,
+Discretionary funds for spending on essential hardware and software, and
-flights and funds for recruitment.
+flights (if physical presence is needed) and funds for recruitment.

 Visionaries and director need seed compensation *ad hoc* until the foundation takes it shape.